ashakoen/firefox-ext-encrypt-text/README.md

    - Select the key name from the dropdown list.
    - Click "Load Key" to populate the encryption key field with the saved key.
 4. Use "Clear All Keys" to remove all stored keys from the session.

+Note: Saved keys are now stored as derived keys and cannot be viewed in their original form.

 ## File Structure